Picture of the week (No.25): Tourist attractions of Aachen (Germany).

 The bust reliquary of Charlemagne is part of the treasure of Aachen Cathedral in Germany (bust protected in a window).

 The country.
 Aachen is the westernmost town in Germany: it is located only a few kilometers from the crossing of the borders of Germany, the Netherlands and Belgium.
 In addition to this privileged geographical location, the main tourist asset of Aachen is its remarkable cultural heritage.
 The site has been occupied since prehistoric times.
 The Romans had established there a military base which gave birth to the city in the year 124.

-In the XVII and XIX centuries, Aachen was a spa town visited by wealthy guests.
+In the XVIII and XIX centuries, Aachen was a spa town visited by wealthy guests.

 Today, Aix-la-Chapelle is home to several renowned high schools.
 One out of five inhabitants of the city is a student.
 Four weeks before Christmas, one of the most important Christmas markets is held in the center of the city.

 Aachen tourism.
 The city has many tourist attractions based mainly on its prestigious heritage.

 Aachen Cathedral is the oldest cathedral in northern Europe: around 800, Charlemagne built an impressive collegiate church in the shape of an octagonal rotunda encircled by a two-story gallery and topped with an exceptional cupola.
 It is dedicated to Saint Mary.
 The main building of the Imperial Palace was located in front of the collegiate church.

 Several constructions of various shapes and, in particular, a large monumental nave were added to the collegiate church mainly in the XIV and XV centuries.
 The choir windows are 25.6 m high and remain among the largest gothic windows.
 In 1930, St Mary's became an episcopal church (cathedral).
 The current cathedral is made up of different parts dating from different eras.
 As noted above, UNESCO has recognized from the outset the value of this remarkable heritage.